-Delray Beach deploying mobile vaccine unit Friday night along Atlantic Avenue
+Delray Beach deploys mobile vaccine unit Friday night along Atlantic Avenue

 The vaccine unit will be located in Worthing Park in the 150 block of East Atlantic Ave. near Salt7 restaurant and Rocco's Tacos.

-This is the second Friday the city has deployed a mobile vaccine unit in downtown Delray Beach.
+This is the second Friday that the city has deployed a mobile vaccine unit in downtown Delray Beach.

 The pop-up vaccine clinic will also be distributing shots on Aug.
 27 and Sept.
 3.